jitpack/jitpack.io/.github/CONTRIBUTING.md

 If you are submitting an issue for a failed build, please check that:

  1. The project is set up for automatic builds:
-    - There is a build file in the repository
+    - There is a build file in the repository (build.gradle, pom.xml, etc.)
     - The build file is properly configured https://jitpack.io/docs/BUILDING/
  2. The project builds locally on your machine.
 For example:
     - Gradle: `./gradlew install`